mwcz/Kimotion/TUTORIAL.md

 Launch the Python WebSocket server which delivers Kinect data at `ws://localhost:1337`:

-    python server/server.py -f PATH_TO_RECORDING
+    python server/server.py -m -f PATH_TO_RECORDING

 Or if you chose to use libfreenect and a USB Kinect...

     python server/server.py

-Also, launch an HTTP server which serves up the Web client at `http://localhost:9000`:
+Also, launch an HTTP server which serves up the Web client at `http://localhost:9001`:

     grunt connect

-Now, open [localhost:9000](http://localhost:9000) in your favorite browser (so long as it's Firefox or Chrome).
+Now, open [localhost:9001](http://localhost:9001) in your favorite browser (so long as it's Firefox or Chrome).

 Step 3: Create your own mod!
 ----------------------------